Joe Porter (American football)

-Joseph Issac Porter (born November 27, 1985) is a former American football cornerback.
+Joseph Issac Porter (born November 27, 1985) is an American former professional football cornerback.
 He was signed by the New Orleans Saints as an undrafted free agent in 2007.
 He played college football at Rutgers.

 Born in Summit, New Jersey, Porter grew up in Franklin Township, Somerset County, New Jersey and played high school football at Franklin High School.

 Porter has also played for the Green Bay Packers, Las Vegas Locomotives, Cleveland Browns and Oakland Raiders.

 Oakland Raiders

 Porter signed with the Oakland Raiders on January 4, 2011.
 He was waived by the Oakland Raiders on October 17, 2011.

 Personal life

-Porter resides in New Jersey where he is a history teacher at West Windsor-Plainsboro High School South and was one at Franklin High School in Franklin Township, New Jersey, where he also coaches football and track & field.
+Porter resides in New Jersey where he was a history teacher at Franklin High School in Franklin Township, New Jersey, where he also coached football and track & field.

-Coaching career

-Porter is currently coaching in Northern New Jersey with the private coaching service.